Alvek/BundleImgValidator/README.md

 5. Check MissingFilesLog.txt file in mod folder for missing assets

 # Warning
-Do not remove or rename MissingFilesLog.txt, mod will crush if file is missing.
+Do not remove or rename MissingFilesLog.txt, mod will crash if file is missing.
 Mod will clear it every time.